BRAVE

 so I can't get there until Wednesday...in a blind panic -

-money in hand !
-Now, I find it odd that all the seats are
+find it odd that all the seats are

 the same price - I'm looking at a map of the Air Canada